 MAPLE & POPLAR

 While I like burning on both of these woods, they are something I buy a lumber stores.
 Yes, you can buy lumber online and have it shipped, but the freight gets expensive.
 Plus as I mentioned before lumber prices are really high right now.
-I did provide a link to an online website that ships wood above.
+I did provide a link to an online website that ships wood (see above section for Basswood).

 Plywood.
 Plywood tends to be inexpensive when compared to solid woods.
 Be aware that plywood doesn’t age well.
 By that I mean it tends to yellow or darken over time and the artwork gets harder to see.
 The art boards are better in this regard, but the tend to be expensive; often costing more that solid wood.

 Also, I don’t recommend using anything thinner than 1/4 inch because it is prone to bowing and buckling.
 Even 1/4 inch might buckle or bow.